Yes No Share to Facebook

 As shown, the Small Claims Court is empowered only to grant a monetary award up to $35,000.00 as well as to order the return of property valued up to $35,000; and accordingly, the Small Claims Court is unable to provide remedies known as injunctive relief, meaning a directive that someone do something or that someone stop doing something, or declarative relief, meaning an opinion on a legal rights question.
 For cases proceeding within the Small Claims Court, the issues must strictly be kept to compensatory relief issues involving the payment of money or the return of property.

-Whereas the Small Claims Court is restricted to the powers as shown above, only remedies that fall within those powers may be sought.
-Remedies that may be sought from the Small Claims Court include, among possible others:
+Whereas the Small Claims Court is limited the powers above, only certain remedies may be claimed.
+The remedies that may be claimed include, among possible others:

 - Claims seeking an award of actual damages, which may also be referred to as special damages, being a form of monetary compensation that relates to losses that are precisely calculable such as debt amounts or costs of repairs, among other things;